NewsLiverpool's injury list, suspensions and availability

 Giovanni Leoni

-The defender is amid a lengthy spell on the sidelines after suffering an anterior cruciate ligament injury at the end of his debut against Southampton in the Carabao Cup.
+The defender is recovering from an anterior cruciate ligament tear suffered at the end of his debut against Southampton in the Carabao Cup in September 2025.

 Slot on September 26: "He is not in a good place, of course, because he tore his ACL and it means he will be out for a year.
 Being so young and coming to a new country and playing so well in your first game... it's very hard to take the positive side.